Pastoral Counseling: Integrating Spirituality and Psychotherapy

 How Do You Find a Pastoral Counselor?

-Pastoral counselors represent more than 80 different faith groups, but people of any religious faith—or no religious faith—can see a pastoral counselor.
+Pastoral counselors represent more than several different faith groups, but people of any religious faith—or no religious faith—can see a pastoral counselor.

 So how does one go about finding a pastoral counselor?
 Get a recommendation from someone you trust, such as a friend, religious leader, physician, or other professional.
 It's also important to interview counselors.
-Find a counselor with whom you feel compatible and comfortable.
+There are also several resources online to help you out.
+It is important to find a counselor with whom you feel compatible and comfortable.

 What About Fees and Insurance Coverage?